Somewhere In Detroit and Submerge

-On East Grand Boulevard, is a place where some of Detroit Techno’s fiercest tracks have been conceived, for the world to wonder about.
-In addition to being the home of Submerge, 3000 E. Grand Blvd. is also the world headquarters of the seminal techno group, Underground Resistance, led by Mad Mike Banks, the wunderkind DJ, producer and composer who, via his satellite group Galaxy 2 Galaxy is responsible for such global hits as “Jaguar”, “Transition” and “Kill My Radio Station.”
-To Learn more see the 360-degree video clip below with an exclusive tour given by the local legends, John Collins and Mike “Agent X” Clark:
+This space on East Grand Boulevard is also a place where some of Detroit Techno’s fiercest tracks have been conceived.
+In addition to being the home of Submerge, 3000 E. Grand Blvd. is also the world headquarters of the seminal techno collective, Underground Resistance (UR), led by Mad Mike Banks, the wunderkind DJ, producer and composer who, via his satellite group Galaxy 2 Galaxy is responsible for such global hits as “Jaguar”, “Transition” and “Kill My Radio Station.”
+To learn more see the 360-degree video clip below with an exclusive tour given by the local legends, John Collins and Mike “Agent X” Clark:

-Another component of the fortress housing UR, is the Metroplex Room (seen in the video clip above).
+Another key space in the fortress housing UR, is Exhibit 3000 and the Metroplex Room (seen in the video clip above).
 It is a museum, and a monument to the giants of Detroit techno, Juan Atkins, Derrick May, Kevin Saunderson, Buzz Goree, Mark Flash, Rolando, Cybotron and the best of all things Detroit Techno.
 An assortment of historic electronic gear, synthesizers, drum machines and turntables are displayed along with their stories.
-Original records from the golden era of techno, as well as Gold and Platinum copies of “Good Life”, Strings of Life, and others, are encased in custom-made glass cases.
+Original records from the golden era of techno, as well as Gold and Platinum copies of the tracks; “Good Life”, Strings of Life, and many others, are showcased in custom-made glass cases.
 A record lathe (seen in the video below) that etched many historic tracks into vinyl can also be found on display at Exhibit 3000.

 Over the years the building has served as an artistic enclave in Detroit, housing Dirt Tech Reck record store and the Soulful Underground production studio and radio show, as well as, offices and studios for legendary groups like Aux 88.
 Visitors can only access the museum and record store in the basement by appointment.
 Contact John E. Collins at the email below for more info.
-However, making one is well worth the wait, as the techno lover in you can be transported back to another time and place, and revel in the one of a kind sound that is Detroit Techno.
-(By Karriem Holman)
+However, making one is well worth the wait, as the techno lover in you can be transported back to another time and place, and revel in the one-of-a-kind sound that is Detroit Techno.